 About

 Life is short and precious.
-I have no time to waste on inauthentic education that simply develops obedience or reinforces outdated ways of knowing.
-I live for prosocial education - education that develops more autonomous, self-disciplined, caring, creative, interdependent, future-forward human beings.
+I have no time to waste on inauthentic education that just develops obedience or reinforces outdated, arbitrary ways of knowing.
+I live for prosocial education - education that develops more honest, autonomous, caring, creative, and interdependent human beings.

 “When the true leader leads, the people say ‘We did it ourselves.’” - Laotzi

-A few of my educational, social, and therapeutic inspirations: Myles Horton; Paulo Freire and Theatre of the Oppressed; Mariame Kaba; Eve Ewing; Civil Rights-era freedom schools and modern-day versions like Chicago Freedom School; Jean Ayres; Stanley Greenspan; Latine and Indigenous practices of holistic educación, servingness, and funds of knowledge; and grassroots groups everywhere who co-create knowledge and build skills through collective, decentralized, and practice-based learning.
+A few of my educational, social, and therapeutic inspirations: Myles Horton; Paulo Freire; Stanley Greenspan; Mariame Kaba; Civil Rights-era freedom schools and modern-day versions like Chicago Freedom School; Eve Ewing; Jean Ayres; Latine and Indigenous practices of holistic educación, servingness, and funds of knowledge; somatics and neuroplasticity practitioners; and grassroots groups everywhere who co-create knowledge and build skills through collective, decentralized, and practice-based learning.

 “You have to bootleg education… it’s not proper, but you do it anyway.” - Myles Horton